-ISO 12213 consists of the following parts, under the general title Natural gas - Calculation of compression factor.
+ISO 12213 consists of the following parts, under the general title Natural gas - Calculation of compression factor:

-- Part 1: Introduction and guidelines - Part 2: Calculation using molar-composition analysis - Part 3: Calculation using physical properties this document is a preview demendence of the document is a preview demendence of the document is a preview of the document is a prev
+- Part 1: Introduction and guidelines - Part 2: Calculation using molar-composition analysis - Part 3: Calculation using physical properties

 Annex A forms an integral part of this part of ISO 12213.
 Annexes B and C are for information only.